peterrauscher/SwitchTV/README.md

 2. Copy .nro to /switch/ directory on your sd card
 3. Launch SwitchTV from the hbmenu

+## Disclaimer

+This project is very barebones in its current state.
+If the demand is high enough, I may make a custom GUI to allow for a more seamless and feature-rich experience.

+Feel free to contribute ideas and/or point out bugs on the Issues page, and I will get around to them when I have the time.

 ## Screenshots

+*Screen capture is force disabled when the switch's embedded web browser is open, so I can only offer these top-down photos for now.
+Looking for a way around that, as I imagine people may want to capture clips directly to their album*

 ### Home
 ![](https://i.imgur.com/3ajhMCo.jpg)